 Where a company owns a heating system and makes an application, one person must be nominated to act on its behalf and be the primary contact for the account.
 The nominated person will need to provide personal information so we can carry out identity checks alongside a Letter of Authorisation.
 This contact will be able to add an additional user to complete applications.

 Submitting multiple applications

-When you pass the initial questions on the application form, you’re asked to create a username and password and set up an account.
-You’ll then have access to MyRHI, the member section of the website, to view and manage your account.
+When you pass the initial questions on the application form you'll be asked to create a username and password and set up an account.
+You’ll then have access to MyRHI, the member section of the website to view and manage your account.
 You can also use it make subsequent applications.
 Our Guide to MyRHI can help with this.